GoogleCloudPlatform/cluster-health-scanner/README.md

 kubectl label nodes --all LABEL_NAME-
 ```

-You can filter to only apply to certain nodes based on another label
+You can filter the command to apply only to certain nodes based on another
-`FILTER_LABEL` of the nodes.
+label (`FILTER_LABEL`):

 ```bash
 # Any nodes with FILTER_LABEL (any value)